-No Director shall receive any compensation for the Director’s services as a Director unless specifically authorized by vote of the Corporation; but Directors may be reimbursed for any expenses incurred or expenditures made by them for or on behalf of the Corporation.
+No Director shall receive any compensation for the Director’s services as a Director unless specifically authorized by vote of the Society; but Directors may be reimbursed for any expenses incurred or expenditures made by them for or on behalf of the Society.

 4.8 Resignation and Removal

-Any Director may at any time resign as such, effective either immediately or at a specified later date, by written resignation delivered to the Secretary of the Corporation.
-Any Director may be removed as a Director, with or without cause, by the unanimous affirmative vote of the other Directors of the Corporation or by the affirmative vote of a majority of all of the members of the Corporation, of all classes.
+Any Director may at any time resign as such, effective either immediately or at a specified later date, by written notice delivered to the Secretary of the Society.
+Any Director may be removed as a Director, with or without cause, by the unanimous affirmative vote of the other Directors of the Society or by the affirmative vote of a majority of the voting membership of the Society.

 4.9 Filling Vacancies